astral-sh/uv/README.md

 narrow the set of acceptable versions for a given package.

-uv supports constraints, but also takes this concept further by allowing users to _override_ the acceptable versions of a package across the dependency tree via overrides (`-o overrides.txt`).
+uv supports constraints, but also takes this concept further by allowing users to _override_ the acceptable versions of a package across the dependency tree via overrides (`--override overrides.txt`).

 In short, overrides allow the user to lie to the resolver by overriding the declared dependencies of a package.
 Overrides are a useful last resort for cases in which the user knows that a